 - Lost time incidents — standardized Lost Time Incident recording ensures TRIR and LTIR calculations are accurate and auditable across the business

-- Reportable incidents and injuries — consistent incident report structures ensure that OSHA 300 log entries, workers’ compensation filings, and internal corrective actions are captured with the detail needed for root cause analysis and regulatory compliance
+- Reportable incidents and injuries — consistent incident report structures ensure that OSHA 300 log entries, workers’ compensation filings, and internal corrective actions capture the detail needed for root cause analysis and regulatory compliance

 Once the tools for consistent data collection are in place, the second critical factor is the ability to meaningfully compare the data collected.
-Comparison transforms raw safety data into the actionable intelligence that drives real improvement.
+In other words, comparison transforms raw safety data into the actionable intelligence that drives real improvement.
 At a minimum, your safety management system should give EHS leaders the capability to compare safety performance data:

 - By leading and/or lagging safety indicator — tracking trends in both proactive (leading) and reactive (lagging) metrics over time reveals whether your safety improvement initiatives are actually moving the needle before incidents occur

-- By location, site, department, or product line — multi-site comparison identifies which facilities are performing below benchmark, enabling targeted interventions rather than blanket programs that dilute resources
+- By location, site, department, or product line — multi-site comparison identifies which facilities perform below benchmark, enabling targeted interventions rather than blanket programs that dilute resources

 - By activity, task, shift, and time period — granular comparison at the task and shift level identifies high-risk patterns that aggregate site-level data would obscure, and,